 Check out all the free outdoor yoga classes in the Greater Des Moines Area.

-Come practice with me, Mary McCarthy Resilience & Grace, every Wednesday from 6 – 6:45 pm at the Greenbelt Landing next to the Clive Aquatic Center June 1st – August 10th.
+Come practice with me and other instructors every Wednesday from 6 – 6:45 pm at the Greenbelt Landing next to the Clive Aquatic Center from May 31 – August 9th.